Jill O'Bryan Art

 • "Breath Taking", New Mexico Museum of Art, Santa Fe

-• Margarete Roeder Gallery, NYC
+• Jill O'Bryan: New Works, Margarete Roeder Gallery, NYC

 • "one billion breaths", Phillips Collection, Washington DC

-• "rock, paper, breath", Gallery Joe
+• "rock, paper, breath", Gallery Joe, Philadelphia

 • SITE SPECIFIC INSTALLATIONS